Terry-Mao/bfs/directory/README.md

 ## Architechure
 ### Directory
-Directory contains unique id of pitchfork
+Directory pull store status from zookeeper and update into memory

 ### Dispatcher
-Dispatcher contains unique id, rack position in zookeeper and accessed host
+Dispatcher schedule client requests, and guarantee load balancing

 [Back to TOC](#table-of-contents)